benjaminkelenyi/benjaminkelenyi.github.io/_talks/inohubdoc.md

 location: "Cluj-Napoca, Romania"
 ---

-InoHubDoc was a project co-financed by the Human Capital Operational Program.
-I participated in research activities that contributed to knowledge transfer, embedded systems development, and academic-industrial collaborations.
+I participated in the InoHubDoc project, which was co-financed through the Human Capital Operational Program and focused on developing entrepreneurial competencies.
+As part of the program, I created a business plan and successfully obtained a diploma in entrepreneurial competencies, earning the highest grade (10).